Apoorva-ar/GSOC/README.md

 `PHY_Slave_Controller.vhd` : VHDL Controller for controlling PHY Slave  </br>
   - `PHY_Slave.vhd: VHDL` code for Slave PHY layer -> Slave SERDES. </br>

+## Running the application on Apertus AXIOM Beta
+The application runs on ZYNQ-SOC as Master and MACHXO2 as Slave.
+In order to access as well as flash the bitstreams on the ZYNQ-PL(Programmable logic) as well as MACHXO2 from linux running on ZYNQ-PS.
+Following steps are followed.

+### Flashing Bit file on ZYNNQ-PL
+Access the terminal of linux running on ZYNQ-PL of AXIOM-Beta and run the following commands to flash the bit file on ZYNQ-PL(FPGA).
+- Transfer the bit file to `/boot` directory.
+- The uboot system requires bin file instead of bit file.
+Hence we need to convert the bit file to binary either via Xiinx Vivado itself or via the script `/opt/axiom-firmware/makefiles/in-chroot/to_war_bitstream.py -f /boot/my_bitfile.bit /boot/my_binfile.bin`.

 ## Applications

 ## Structure